 Sending a CVS Money Order

-- Write the Payee Name.
-Write the name of the person or business to whom you are sending the money order in the “PAY TO THE ORDER OF” field.
-Make sure to double-check for correct spelling and information, because you can’t change anything once the money order has been processed.
+Write the name of the person or business to whom you are sending the money order in the “PAY TO THE ORDER OF” field and ensure that you use the correct spelling and information because you can’t change anything once the money order has been processed.

-- Fill out Your Own Info.
-You are the purchaser, so fill in your own information in the field that says “Purchaser,” “Sender,” “Remitter” or “From.”
+Since you are the purchaser, fill in your own information in the field that indicates “Purchaser,” “Sender,” “Remitter” or “From.”
 Some issuers, like Western Union, may require your full name and address, but others may only require your name.
 You should use your full legal name and current mailing address to fill out this section.

-- Sign the Front.
 Sign the front of the money order, but leave the back blank, because this is where the recipient will need to sign.
-Some money orders may provide space for a memo or note to denote the payment purpose, so it couldn’t hurt to fill that out, if it’s there.
-Double-check everything for accuracy, and then send the money order as you would a check.
+Some money orders may provide space for a memo or note to denote the payment purpose for you to fill.
+Ensure everything is accurate before sending them.

-- Keep the Money Order Receipt.
-Keep the detachable receipt that provides your proof of purchase and tracking information so you can monitor your money order and confirm if and when it’s been deposited.
+Keep the detachable receipt that provides your proof of purchase and tracking information so you can monitor your money order and confirm if and when it’s been deposited or goes missing.

 Tracing a CVS Money Order